colmbaston/polytile/README.md

 # polytile

 A program for tiling one-sided polyominoes on a rectangular grid, written in Haskell.
 The program is capable of handing any polyomino, but currently only accepts the seven one-sided tetrominos (polyominos of size four) from the command-line.
-I originally wrote this program because it seemed like a more interesting puzzle than actually solving the tetromino tiling puzzles in [the Talos Principle](http://www.croteam.com/talosprinciple/).
+I originally wrote this program because I was too lazy to actually solve the tetromino tiling puzzles in [the Talos Principle](http://www.croteam.com/talosprinciple/).

 ## Usage